saifulislam88/docker/A.docker-principle-concept/introduction-docker-container.md

 - Cross-platform Consistency (Windows/Linux).
 - DevOps and Continuous Delivery.
 - Enables faster software delivery cycles.
+- Docker enables efficiency and reduces operational overheads so that any developer, in any development environment
 - To help automate the deployment of applications inside containers.
 - Docker enables more efficient use of system resources.
 - Simplifies the application development and deployment process.